Leon D. Milbeck vs. TrueCar, Inc., et al., No. 2:18-CV-02612 (SVW-AGR) (C.D. Cal.)

 Excluded from the Settlement Class are Defendants, the Officers and Directors of TrueCar at all relevant times, and all such excluded persons’ Immediate Family members, legal representatives, heirs, agents, affiliates, predecessors, successors and assigns, and any entity in which any excluded person has or had a controlling interest.
 Also excluded from the Settlement Class are those persons who filed valid and timely requests for exclusion in accordance with the Preliminary Approval Order.
 See FAQ 15.

 Yes.
-Only Settlement Class Members, i.e., persons and entities who purchased or otherwise acquired TrueCar common stock during the Settlement Class Period and were damaged as a result of such purchases or acquisitions, will be potentially eligible to share in the distribution of the Net Settlement Fund.
-Persons and entities that are excluded from the Settlement Class by definition (see FAQ 4) or that excluded themselves from the Settlement Class pursuant to request will not be eligible to receive a distribution from the Net Settlement Fund and should not submit Claim Forms.
+Only Settlement Class Members, i.e., persons and entities who purchased or otherwise acquired TrueCar common stock during the Settlement Class Period and were damaged as a result of such purchases or acquisitions, were potentially eligible to share in the distribution of the Net Settlement Fund.
+Persons and entities that are excluded from the Settlement Class by definition (see FAQ 4) or that excluded themselves from the Settlement Class pursuant to request were not eligible to receive a distribution from the Net Settlement Fund.
 The only security that is included in the Settlement is TrueCar common stock.Back To Top

-Subject to Court approval, Lead Plaintiff, on behalf of itself and the Settlement Class, has agreed to settle the Action in exchange for a settlement payment of $28,250,000.00 in cash (the “Settlement Amount”) to be deposited into an escrow account.
-The Net Settlement Fund (i.e., the Settlement Amount plus any and all interest earned thereon (the “Settlement Fund”) less (a) any Taxes and Tax Expenses, (b) any Notice and Administration Costs, (c) any Litigation Expenses awarded by the Court, and (d) any attorneys’ fees awarded by the Court) will be distributed in accordance with a plan of allocation that is approved by the Court, which will determine how the Net Settlement Fund shall be allocated among members of the Settlement Class.Back To Top
+Lead Plaintiff, on behalf of itself and the Settlement Class, has agreed to settle the Action in exchange for a settlement payment of $28,250,000.00 in cash (the “Settlement Amount”) to be deposited into an escrow account.
+The Net Settlement Fund (i.e., the Settlement Amount plus any and all interest earned thereon (the “Settlement Fund”) less (a) any Taxes and Tax Expenses, (b) any Notice and Administration Costs, (c) any Litigation Expenses awarded by the Court, and (d) any attorneys’ fees awarded by the Court) was distributed in accordance with a plan of allocation that is approved by the Court, which determined how the Net Settlement Fund had been allocated among members of the Settlement Class.Back To Top

 Lead Plaintiff and Lead Counsel believe that the claims asserted against Defendants have merit.
 They recognize, however, the expense and length of continued proceedings necessary to pursue their claims against Defendants through further motion practice, trial and appeals, as well as the very substantial risks they would face in establishing liability and damages.
 Lead Plaintiff and Lead Counsel recognized that Defendants had numerous avenues of attack that could preclude a recovery.
 For example, among other things, Defendants would assert that the statements were not materially false and misleading, and that even if they were, they were not made with the requisite state of mind to support the securities fraud claim alleged.
 Even if the hurdles to establishing liability were overcome, the amount of damages that could be attributed to the allegedly false statements would be hotly contested.
 Lead Plaintiff would have to prevail at several stages – including, without limitation, motions for summary judgment, trial, and if they prevailed on those, on the appeals that were likely to follow.
 Thus, there were very significant risks attendant to the continued prosecution of the Action.